The Scaling Decision Log

 The decision to enter a second market is often discussed as if it were primarily a market opportunity assessment - is there demand, can we win, what will it cost?
 Those questions matter.
 The more consequential question, which most frameworks do not force founders to confront honestly, is whether the first market has actually been won.

-The positive case from the same period: Moniepoint's entry into Kenya in March 2026 came after more than a decade of building market dominance in Nigeria - achieving profitability, processing over $22 billion in monthly transactions, and accumulating the specific credit and transaction data assets that made the Kenya entry defensible.
+The positive case from the same period: Moniepoint's entry into Kenya in March 2026 came after more than a decade of building market dominance in Nigeria - achieving profitability, processes over $250 billion in digital payments transaction value annually (approximately $20.8 billion per month), and accumulating the specific credit and transaction data assets that made the Kenya entry defensible.
 Rather than building from scratch, Moniepoint acquired a 78 percent majority stake in Sumac Microfinance Bank - bypassing the Central Bank of Kenya's long-standing freeze on new banking licences and acquiring an established customer base and regulatory infrastructure simultaneously.
 A previous attempt to enter Kenya through the acquisition of Kopo Kopo had stalled.
 The lesson Moniepoint applied was to wait until the first market was genuinely won and to enter the second through acquisition of existing operational infrastructure rather than greenfield construction.

 The signal that the decision is premature: the founder cannot step away from the home market for a month without operational performance deteriorating.
 The business model still depends on founder-led sales, founder relationships, or founder problem-solving to function at a basic level.
 Entering a second market in this condition creates two businesses that both require founder presence, and neither gets enough of it.